- CPL One Review – SCAM Advertising Platform To Avoid - September 21, 2020

 Basically, ShowCash is a phoney website that’s pretending to provide people with the opportunity to earn money from social media so that they can trick them into handing over their data & then getting others to do the same.

 It’s called a data-harvesting scam & even though it’s “free” to join it could actually end up costing you because the scam is both cunning & dangerous.

 You see the people behind ShowCash are basically relying on the idea that most people use the exact same credentials to sign up to every single website they visit.

 That means they use the same username, email & password etc for every site they register with or login at.

-Unfortunately though it makes your accounts a lot easier for the bad-guys to break into & that’s exactly what the people behind ShowCash are set out to do.
-They’re set out to try to break into your accounts.
+Unfortunately, though it makes your accounts a lot easier for the bad guys to break into & that’s exactly what the people behind ShowCash are set out to do.
+They’re setting out to try to break into your accounts.